 To apply for a drivers test in Wisconsin, you must submit enough of the following documents:

 If you are under 18 years old, you must possess your instruction permit at least six months before you can get a probationary license.
 If you are 18 years of age or older, you are required to hold your instruction permit at least seven days before you can get a probationary license.

 You are required to complete a minimum of 30 hours of classroom time, six hours of observation time, and six hours of behind-the-wheel driver education training.
 Additional hours are required by some driver education programs.

 You just have to wait for a very short time, about 10 business days to receive your Wisconsin driver’s license.

 While you’re taking the Wisconsin road test, you are not allowed to make a single fault or dangerous fault.
 If you make serious mistakes, you will fail the test immediately; however, if you make 15 minor mistakes you can still pass the test.

-An 8 year original regular (Class D) driver license costs $34.
+An 8-year original regular (Class D) driver’s license costs $34.
 You have to pay $15 for a skills exam (Class D)-charged for every appointment not canceled 24 hours in advance.
-The fee for duplicates is $14, for occupational $50.
+The fee for duplicates is $14, and for occupational $50.

 To familiarize yourself with the format of the DMV written tests, you can try our Wisconsin DMV sample tests here.